danak6jq/si5351-generic/README.md

 General notes:

-Development of these functions is currently on a PSOC 4 Dev board, which contains an ARM Cortex-M0.
+Development of these functions is currently on a PSoC 5LP freeSoC mini, which contains an ARM Cortex-M0.
 However, si5351.c and si5351.h should easily integrated into other C-language environments, including avr-gcc.

 These functions depend on being fed sane parameters; there is only minimal error checking if you ask the Si5351 to do something it is